 Purpose and Use by OFGEM The purpose of this table is to clearly layout the workings for the calculation of the shrinkage allowance revenue adjustment.
 This table makes it easy for the GDN to understand how the revenue adjustment is arrived at and how the component terms used within its formula where derived.
-The shrinkage allowance revenue adjustment formula is set out in accordance with part A of Section 1F of the licence conditions for the relevant Distribution Network.
+The shrinkage allowance revenue adjustment formula is set out in accordness with part A of Section 15 formula is set out in accordance with part A of Section 1F of the licence conditions for the relevant Distribution Network.
 It is calculated by adding SHRAt and SHRRt.
 Detailed information by each distribution network is required on the input page for the term ASVt.
 The conversion factor within this table is a fixed value derived from the license conditions.